Wakala Meaning

 | Nature of Relationship | The relationship is agency based. | The relationship is investment partnership based. |

-Wakala vs Musharakah.
+Wakala vs Musharakah

-Wakalah Example and Business Applications.
+Wakalah Example and Business Applications

-Readers often understand the structure fastest through a clear wakalah example.
 In daily commerce, lawyers, brokers, procurement agents, managers, and directors may all function through agency principles when they act within delegated authority.

-A Simple Wakalah Example in Trade.
+A Simple Wakalah Example in Trade

 - Fatimah owns a retail business but cannot travel to purchase inventory.